-The Thai Arbitration Institute (TAI) was established to promote and develop arbitration as a dispute settlement mechanism for civil and commercial matters.
+Finally, the Thai Arbitration Institute (TAI) was established locally in Thailand, to promote and develop arbitration as a dispute settlement mechanism for civil and commercial matters.

 In January 2017, a much-awaited set of rules came into force.
 The 2017 Rules brought about substantial changes in how arbitration in Thailand is conducted.
 The main objectives of the legislation were to improve the efficiency and consistency of arbitration administered by the TAI.
 Many procedural omissions were addressed to avoid incongruity in judicial interpretation.